capitalisttofu/stock-market-streaming-app/README.md

 ### Kafka Cluster

 We use Kafka as our message stream.
-There are four relevant Kafka topics
+There are five relevant Kafka topics

 - `sorted_raw_trade_data`
 - `trade_data`
 - `buy_sell_advice`
 - `discarded_data`
+- `ema_results`

-`sorted_raw_trade_data` topic has all trade data sorted in the correct order based off Trading Date and Trading Time.
+`sorted_raw_trade_data` topic has all trade data sorted in (mostly) the correct order based off Trading Date and Trading Time.
-This is a simplification to how the actual data would be recieved in this type of application due to the fact that events can come out of order and so forth.As per the original competition, the data is stored in the stream in Avro format for space efficiency and serialization/deserialization efficiency.
+This is a simplification to how the actual data would be recieved in this type of application due to the fact that events can come out of order and so forth.
+As per the original competition, the data is not stored in csv format but stored in the stream in Avro format for space efficiency and serialization/deserialization efficiency.
+Protobuffer was not used as there were challenges involved in the serialisation and deserialisation in PyFlink.
 Only the relevant fields from the given data csv's is injected into this topic.
 We consider this kafka topic to be outside of our application and handle it as a "mocked data source".
 The relevant code to fill this topic is found in this repository.
 The raw csv data used to populate the `sorted_raw_trade_data` topic can be found at https://zenodo.org/records/6382482.

 `trade_data` topic consists of all the trade data that is read from `sorted_raw_trade_data` except with the addition